shamshubham/Cryptocurrency-website-design/README.md

 # Cryptocurrency Price Tracker

-This project is a simple web page that displays the current prices of major cryptocurrencies, including Bitcoin, Ethereum, and Dogecoin.
-The prices are fetched in real-time using the CoinGecko API and displayed on the page.
+📈 **Stay Ahead in the Crypto Market** - This project offers a sleek and intuitive web page that displays real-time prices of major cryptocurrencies, including Bitcoin, Ethereum, and Dogecoin.
+Prices are fetched dynamically using the CoinGecko API, providing users with up-to-date information.

 ## Table of Contents